A practical method for keeping human consequence in the system.

 The terms behind this method (industrial safety for algorithmic systems, the Watchdog, H∞P, Calvin-compliant procurement, and GrieVoice) are defined three ways on the glossary page: for specialists, in plain language, and for buyers deciding whether to engage.

 Not generic AI ethics.
 Not tool enthusiasm.
-Not compliance theatre.
+Not compliance theater.

 The work starts from consequential systems: procurement, grievance intake, social evidence, audit trails, workforce decisions, reporting channels, and public-sector workflows where people can be harmed by smooth abstraction.